I get questions from time to time, not 1000s of them, but I get a question about what lenses I use for landscape photography.

 You can’t remove the lens hood because the whole glass element is fused with the lens hood, and there’s also no option to put a filter on because this lens doesn’t have a filter thread, so that’s a bummer.

-I wouldn’t say that it’s a light lens, but it doesn’t feel that heavy either, but it will be a little bit front-heavy when it’s mounted to your camera.
+But it will be a little bit front-heavy when mounted to your camera.

-The focus ring on this lens is one of the absolute best that I’ve tried for the Samyang lenses, and it feels like it feels smooth.
+The focus ring on this lens is one of the best I’ve tried for the Samyang lenses, and it feels smooth.

-It is also very precise, and it doesn’t do this weird nudging thing.
+It is also exact and doesn’t do this weird nudging thing.

-It is soft when shooting it wide open at 2.8, but if you stop the lens down to f4, it gets sharper, and the sharpest sweet spot of the lens is somewhere around like 7 or 8 when I tried it out.
+It is soft when shooting it wide open at 2.8, but if you stop the lens down to f4, it gets sharper, and the most sensitive sweet spot of the lens was somewhere around 7 or 8 when I tried it out.

-If you’re shooting indoors or like huge landscapes, it can give you some nice blurred backgrounds.
+Shooting indoors or like huge landscapes can give you some nice blurred backgrounds.